Mount Kilimanjaro snow-capped peak at sunrise

 Lemosho Route

-7 Days Challenging From $2,100
+7 Days Challenging

 Our most recommended route.
 Lemosho approaches from the west with fewer crowds and one of the highest summit success rates on the mountain.
 The scenic Shira Plateau offers views that no other route can match.
 Best for those who want a premium trekking experience.